 With another Vermont winter coming again, Hank needs a hand out from under the avalanche of his disappointments.
 If only Callie were brave enough to take the job.

 The novel opens with Dr. Callie Anders joining her friends at a snowboarding event where she sees bad boy, Hank “Hazardous” Lazarus.
 Callie ends up being a witness to one of the most life-changing days of Hank’s life.

 Bowen has written one of the more interesting characters in contemporary romance in Hank.
 While his accident alters the way people see him and how he sees himself, glimmers of his real personality still come through.
 His confidence, resilience, flirtatiousness, and tattoos (always a fan of the tattoos!) make him a fun character.

 Callie is every woman.
 And I say this, even though she’s a doctor.
 Her trust issues from a bad relationship and her overwhelming medical school loans, make her easy to relate to.

-But even more relatable than her school loans, were Callie’s moments of doubt.
+But even more relatable were Callie’s moments of doubt.
 She often squashes the possibility of Hank’s genuine interest in her.
-She questions whether he would have even noticed her if it weren’t for his condition.
+She questions whether he would have noticed her if it weren’t for his condition.

 Her self-doubt made me shout, “No, Callie!” at multiple points.
 I even scribbled it in the margins.
 I wanted to shake some sense into her.
 While Callie may underestimate her stunning self, I, the reader, did not.